Guneetconvent2002/pymc3/GOVERNANCE.md

 Project private communication channels and become a Recurring Contributor.
 For the nomination to go forward, it has to be ratified by the Steering Council and the BDFL.
+For a nomination to be rejected, clear reasoning behind the decision must be shared with the rest of the team.
+People whose nomination has been rejected can be nominated at any time again in the future, three months after the previous nomination at the earliest.

 #### Current Recurring Contributors